danmayer/coverband/README.md

 ## TODO

+* graphite adapters (it would allow passing in date ranges on usage)
 * perf test for array vs hash
 * redis pipeline around hash (or batch get then push)
 * pass in namespace to redis (coverage vs baseline)